FlaAI/ywang/_pages/about.md

 # 🎖 Honors and Awards
 - *2026*, Postgraduate Studentship Award (48 months), The Chinese University of Hong Kong.
-- *2026*, Lizhi Innovative Talent Scholarship, The Hong Kong University of Science and Technology (Guangzhou).
+- *2026*, Lizhi Innovative Talent Scholarship, The Hong Kong University of Science and Technology (Guangzhou) & Lizhi Group.
 - *2025*, Second-Class Award, The 15th Guangdong-Hong Kong-Macao Conference on Image and Graphics.
 - *2024*, Postgraduate Studentship Award (24 months), The Hong Kong University of Science and Technology (Guangzhou).
 - *2022*, Excellent Graduate Award, East China Normal University.